jeiros/jeiros.github.io/_posts/2017-06-30-energy-game.markdown

 plot_plays('uniform').savefig('energy_game_uniform.png', dpi=300)
 {% endhighlight %}

-It looks like an exponential distribution is arising, even after only a handful of throws!
+An exponential distribution is arising, even after only a handful of throws!
 This is the [Boltzmann distribution](https://www.wikiwand.com/en/Boltzmann_distribution) since the entropy is being maximised under constraints:

 -  $$ \sum p_{i} = 1 $$